BLNDLYBLV/Delta-Webdev-Oreo-Stack/README.md

 - Once you have a stack you can move it around by clicking and dragging the stack.
 - It is not visible but if you click the right bottom corner and move, the stack's size also changes accordingly.
-- **Please increase your browser screen size to 120%-130% for better experience ** (I started making the page with 130% and found it after i finished everything 😅😅)
+- **Please increase your browser screen size to 120%-130% for better experience ** -(I started making the page with 130% and found it after i finished everything 😅😅)